 My son LOVES these foldable pocket guides.
 From animal tracks, the weather, geology to edible wild plants there are so many to choose from to keep your little ones occupied while out in the wilderness.
 Inevitably at every national park we go to my son ends up with another one, often specifically focused on that region of the US.
 How can you say no when your child wants to buy something super educational?!
 These are great to take out on hikes or even to have in the car (the weather one is great for the car).
 The guides are laminated to endure the abuse of kids, but can also be marked on with dry erase markers making nature explorations even more interactive.

-If your kid has moved on a bit from the Opinel, a great option for whittling or carving is the Morakniv.
+If your kid has moved on from the Opinel knives, a great option for whittling or carving is the Morakniv.
 This one is a favorite with the outdoor enthusiasts.
 It is sharp, so make sure your little one knows this in advance!
 They will love the grown-up feel of this knife with it’s sheath covering.

 Every outdoor (and indoor) kid loves walkie talkies.
 After testing out several different types made specifically for kids that didn’t hold up, we found our way to these Uniden 16-mile 22 channel walkie talkies.
 I don’t think we have ever gotten the advertised 16 miles of distance with these, or even a mile to be honest, but the big positive is that when you are in range, the voices come through super clear which cannot be said for most of the kid versions.
 In addition to just being fun, these walkie talkies have come in super handy while visiting national parks where phone service is non-existent.
 We have also gotten great use of them at the beach when one half of the family is off exploring and we want to get the other half to join us.
 Fun, functional and useful, what more can you ask for!